Baltic Fleet: Age of iron

-It was the policy of the Tsar and his government to show support for the Northern Union Army in the United States during their Civil War, observing and exchanging naval tactics and cooperation.
 In 1869, the fleet commissioned the first turret on a battleship in the world – Petr Veliky.
-Furthermore, in the second half of the 19th and early 20th Century a strong network of coastal artillery batteries was created to cover the approaches to St. Petersburg, Riga, and other important bases.
+In the second half of the 19th and early 20th Century the Russian navy placed considerable emphasis on developing its mine warfare capabilities and a strong network of coastal artillery batteries was created to cover the approaches to St. Petersburg, Riga, and other important bases.